 Invisible socks can be worn with most shoes apart from sandals and the extra material can be enough to close the gap and stop heel slip.
-These no show socks can also be bought in a range of different colours so you should be able to find a pair that either matches the colour of your shoes or are flesh coloured so that they can’t be seen when you are wearing them.
+These no show socks can also be bought in a range of different colors so you should be able to find a pair that either matches the color of your shoes or are flesh colored so that they can’t be seen when you are wearing them.

 How to Fix Loose Shoes – Wear an Insole

 Another great solution when you are wearing a high heel or a flat shoe is insoles.